2024

 • Have all participating team members gather and sit down in one area.

-• Allow 2 to 5 minutes for each participant to think about the best times in their lives.
+• Allow 2 to 5 minutes for each participant to think about the best times.

-• Entire team members then has to describe the 30 seconds they would always choose to relive, if they only have 30 seconds to live.
+• The entire team then has to describe the 30 seconds they would always choose to relive if they only had 30 seconds to live.

 • They also need to explain why they chose those specific 30 seconds.

-This activity provides team members a deeper look into one another’s mind, and will help them relate to each other in one way or another.
+This activity provides team members with a deeper insight into one another’s minds and will help them relate to each other in some way.

 2. The Zombie Escape

 This activity involves working together to solve puzzles and escape the ‘zombie.’
-It’s a test of, both, problem-solving skills, team bonding and the ability to work together.
+It’s a test of problem-solving skills, team bonding, and the ability to work together.

 For this activity, you need to: